Renddslow/mattmcelwee.com/content/sourcebooks/curriculum.md

 ## A Biblical Primer on Education

 The Biblical witness on education is somewhat scant.
 This is sensible as the oral tradition and scant writings which formed the basis for the [Torah](!W) originated at a time when Israel was a small, isolated nation whose primary vocation was subsistence farming.
-The emergence of statecraft would've been wholly unnecessary until at least the united monarchy in the 10th century, and even the idea of civic life – as conceived by Plato and Aristotle, would've been a long time in coming.
+The emergence of statecraft would've been wholly unnecessary until at least the united monarchy in the 10th century, and even the idea of civic life – as conceived by Plato, Aristotle, or Cicero, would've been a long time in coming.

 As such, the content on which pedagogical instruction from the Scriptures point is not on civic engagement, but on passing on the faith and God's teaching.

+By Jesus and Paul's day, civic life was more in view, especially as wealthier (and therefore higher society) gentiles joined the Church.
+But again, for the average Christian, civic education was not overly important, as the participation in civic life was primarily (and often only) a matter of paying taxes.

 **Exodus 12:24-28, 13:11-16**